jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## App Onboarding and Maintenance

 Always have a back-out plan and allow an account to bypass e.g. breaklass 🥂.
-You need to do add an account to manually onboard the microsoft apps, remember to remove them from any bypasses once the admin has setup the apprioprate apps.
+You need to do add an account to manually onboard the microsoft apps, remember to remove them from any bypasses once the admin has setup the appropriate apps.

 Settings > Cloud Apps > App onboarding/maintenance